MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-grant.md

 - Microsoft Whiteboard
 - Microsoft 365 Admin

-**Remarks**
+#### Remarks

 - The approved client apps support the Intune mobile application management feature.
 - The **Require approved client app** requirement:
    - Only supports the iOS and Android for device platform condition.
    - Requires a broker app to register the device.
 The broker app can be Microsoft Authenticator for iOS, or either Microsoft Authenticator or Microsoft Company Portal for Android devices.
 - Conditional Access can't consider Microsoft Edge in InPrivate mode an approved client app.
 - Conditional Access policies that require Microsoft Power BI as an approved client app don't support using Microsoft Entra application proxy to connect the Power BI mobile app to the on-premises Power BI Report Server.
+- WebViews hosted outside of Microsoft Edge do not satisfy the approved client app policy.
+For example: If an app is trying to load SharePoint in a webview app protection policies fail.

 See [Require approved client apps for cloud app access with Conditional Access](./howto-policy-approved-app-or-app-protection.md) for configuration examples.